 Below is a helpful checklist to make sure a student’s transition to Kent State is successful.

-- Apply for admission to Kent State University.
+- Apply for admission to Kent State University (Guest students are not eligible for financial aid).

-- Add Kent State to your financial aid application (FAFSA) by adding our school code (003051) online at www.fafsa.gov.
+- Add Kent State to your financial aid application (FAFSA) by adding our school code (003051) online at fafsa.gov.

 - Contact your current school's financial aid office and cancel any undisbursed financial aid.
 Students cannot receive Federal Grants at more than one school at a time.

 - Once your FAFSA has been received you will receive an award letter or a request for additional information.

 - View your student financial aid awards and/or any outstanding financial aid requirements via FlashLine.

 - Accept, decline or reduce your loans.
-Complete Entrance Counseling and sign a Master Promissory Note at www.studentloans.gov.
+Complete Entrance Counseling and sign a Master Promissory Note at StudentLoans.gov.

 - Check your KSU email account for email notification regarding your e-bills, detailed billing information and payment due dates or visit the One Stop for Student Services.